 To protect the health and safety of its clients, Moncler requires all its suppliers to perform in full compliance with the most stringent international regulations on hazardous and potentially hazardous chemical substances, and regularly conducts strict tests on the chemical composition and physical and mechanical properties of their products.
 Suppliers are also required by contract to comply with the guidelines of the Restricted Substances List (RSL), which outlines the most stringent standards for the use of certain substances.
 The proper implementation of these guidelines is verified through tests on the chemical composition of raw materials at independent specialised laboratories, at the request of the supplier and/or Moncler itself.
 Furthermore, the Group ensures comprehensive monitoring of this risk through an ad hoc corporate function, the Operations Compliance Department.

 The Group’s commitment to protecting its clients and Brand has also been pursued for years now through the fight against counterfeiting.
 To this end, Moncler has implemented a series of management and prevention tools, including: the creation of an internal department specialised in Intellectual Property and Brand Protection; the development of detailed procedures; collaborations with law enforcement agencies, customs, and other luxury brands; supplier training and auditing; and finally the use of anti-counterfeiting tags applied on all products.

-In order to ensure animal welfare, Moncler demands and verifies that all its down suppliers comply with the strict requirements of the DIST Protocol (Down Integrity System & Traceability).
-With the support of specialised independent bodies, the Group conducts regular audits to ensure that animals are treated decently from the farm to the slaughterhouse.
+In order to ensure animal welfare, Moncler demands to its suppliers to comply with animal welfare requirements as set out in its Supplier Code of Conduct.
+In particular, the Company demands and verifies that all its down supply chains comply with the strict requirements of the DIST (Down Integrity System & Traceability) Protocol.
+With the support of specialised independent bodies, the Group conducts regular audits to ensure that animals are treated satisfactorily from the farm to the slaughterhouse.